rhdtownsend/gyre/doc/source/user-guide/numerical-methods/stretched-string.rst

 much more efficient.
-For the brackets plotted in :numref:`fig-discrim-brackets`, :numref:`numerical-eigenfreqs` compares the eigenfrequencies found using Python's :py:func:`scipy.optimize.brentq` function, against the analytic values predicted by equation :eq:`analytic-eigenfreqs`.
+For the brackets plotted in :numref:`fig-discrim-brackets`, :numref:`numerical-eigenfreqs` compares the eigenfrequencies found using Python's :external:py:func:`scipy.optimize.brentq` function, against the analytic values predicted by eqn. (:eq:`analytic-eigenfreqs`).

 .. _numerical-eigenfreqs: